 Olin Peer Ambassadors (OPA): Olin Peer Ambassadors is committed to making the new student transition as smooth as possible by fostering relationships with prospective students and sustaining these connections when new students arrive on campus.
 OPAs, along with Olin Student Ambassadors (OSAs), serve as liaisons between the Olin Undergraduate Programs office and both internal and external audiences.

 Alpha Kappa Psi (AKPsi): Alpha Kappa Psi is one of the oldest and largest professional fraternities nationwide.
-The chapter is a home for many young and bright individuals with widely ranging professional aspirations and personal interests.
+The chapter is a home for many young and bright individuals with wide-ranging professional aspirations and personal interests.
 As a fraternity, AKPsi strives to carry on and embody the core principles of Brotherhood, Knowledge, Integrity, Service, and Unity.

 Beta Alpha Psi (BAP): Beta Alpha Psi is an international honor organization for accounting, finance, and information systems students.
 BAP holds weekly Professional & Essential Skills Events with guest speakers from: PwC, Deloitte, EY, KPMG, First Bank, Edward Jones, JP Morgan, and more.
 Members also participate in community service, a mentoring program for our members, and hosting social events.

 Delta Sigma Pi (DSP): Delta Sigma Pi is a co-ed professional fraternity organized to help business students excel within their communities.
-DSP sponsors a number of internal and school-wide professional activities, centered around three main pillars of professionalism, service, and brotherhood.
+DSP sponsors a number of internal and school-wide professional activities centered around three main pillars of professionalism, service, and brotherhood.

 Phi Gamma Nu (PGN): Phi Gamma Nu is a co-ed professional development organization at Washington University in St. Louis comprised of professionally focused students from all colleges of the university.
 In alignment with the organization’s three pillars of Professionalism, Philanthropy, and Community, PGN members challenge each other to grow both personally and professionally through tangible skill and career development, engagement with our surrounding St. Louis community, and the cultivation of meaningful life-long friendships.

 Black Student Business Network: Seeks to promote and strengthen community among black undergraduate students pursuing a degree or career in the field of business.
-Primary focuses of the network include education on inclusivity and DEI, providing networking between students, faculty, staff, and alumni, and resource support designed to assist young black professionals in starting a successful career.
+The primary focuses of the network include education on inclusivity and DEI, providing networking between students, faculty, staff, and alumni, and resource support designed to assist young black professionals in starting a successful career.

-Business of Sports Society: The Business of Sports Society was founded for students interested in learning more about sports industry and event management.
-BOSS’ objective is to establish and strengthen a current understanding of the sports industry and its current innovations, while developing members professionally and introducing them to available opportunities through mentorship, on-campus programming, and alumni relations.
+Business of Sports Society: The Business of Sports Society was founded for students interested in learning more about the sports industry and event management.
+BOSS’ objective is to establish and strengthen a current understanding of the sports industry and its current innovations while developing members professionally and introducing them to available opportunities through mentorship, on-campus programming, and alumni relations.

 Consult Your Community: Is an organization that inspires communities into action.
 Through semester-long, skills-based consulting projects, we mobilize students to leverage their education, digital fluency, mentorship networks, and knowledge as customers to empower small business owners and drive change in their communities.
 We are one chapter of an 18 member national network of IvyPlus Peers that values local economy and personal growth.